barberogaston/eureka-challenge/README.md

 ### 💻 Platform

-This repository was developed on a M1 MacBook Pro with MacOS `v12.6.3`.
+This repository was developed on a M1 MacBook Pro with MacOS `v12.6.3` and tested on the latter as well as on an amd64 Linux Mint machine with Linux Kernel `v5.13.0-40-generic`.

 ### 🥲 Misc